MicronOxford/micron-website/README_STRUCTURE.txt

         ./images/      - for general site images
         ./styles/      - for .css style sheets
         ./scripts/     - for php scripts
-        ./gallery/     - for images in the "reasearch image gallery" ./people/      - for staff personal pages
+        ./people/      - for staff personal pages
         ./research/    - for research topic pages
         ./facilities/  - for pages about faciilities